 YAAGDAZIL MUSHROOM Potent, sleep inducing mushroom found in The Dreaming Woods and other similarly dark locations throughout Quahnarren.
 Golden yellow with white warts, the intoxication of the psychoactive compound found in this species produces strong sedative-hypnotic effects, likely to cause drowsiness for a duration lasting anywhere from three to eight hours.
 Although the toxin can cause organ failure and death in extreme cases, most poisonings only result in temporary discomfort or illness, and do not result in any long-term damage.

 YAGYHEN MONKS Secretive religious sect living in the Morning Mountains.
-Versed in martial arts, the Yagyhen Monks are all bald men with long, braided rat’s tails, and are believers in a seven-eyed forest spirit called Khamenki.
+Versed in martial arts, the Yagyhen Monks are all bald men with lengthy braided rat’s tails, and are believers in a seven-eyed forest spirit called Khamenki.
 They build massive sculpture-like structures around their settlements made from trunks, branches and animal bones, and live in impressive communal caves featuring numerous tunnels, rooms and large areas for worship.
 Their spiritual leader, the Ikaarvunta, is a ‘spirit talker’ who silently communicates with those from the fathomless darkness of the otherworld.
 Strikingly tattooed and thought to live for an extended period, he is central to the Monks’ belief system, delivering daily wisdom and instruction to the group.

 YAHUII Giant hominid said to menacingly roam the thickly forested region along the Oyukhaga River, north-west of Aeseer.
 Many residents living outside the city fear this frightful terror, claiming that it is a highly intelligent beast capable of impossible feats of strength and speed, and able to instantly disappear, transitioning to another time and place to avoid human detection.
 However, other witnesses calmly state that it is nothing more than a misshapen bear of considerable size, enraged by hunger and a black-hearted temperament.